scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 kernels for optimization, we will describe how we used just in time compiling to speed up these kernels.
 We will also describe our efforts to restructure the code to minimize the impact of calling expensive kernels.
-We will compare parallelization strategies using MPI and Dask, and we will discuss preliminary considerations for moving the code to GPUs.
+We will compare parallelization strategies using MPI and Dask, and finally, we will discuss a preliminary investigation for moving the DESI code to GPUs.

 Profiling the code
 ------------------